 Is it necessary to fill a baby tooth that's going to fall out eventually?
 Absolutely.
 Regardless of whether the tooth is temporary or permanent, the cavity needs to be filled.
 Not treating tooth decay can lead to the spread of diseases and infections in the mouth (some of which are contagious).
 Early detection is key to limiting the damage.

-What Causes Cavities in Kids?
+What Causes Cavities in Children?

 Cavities in children's teeth are caused by harmful bacteria in the mouth that erode tooth enamel.
 These bacteria, commonly referred to as plaque, feed on sugar and produce acid that slowly bores through enamel until reaching the inner layer of the tooth (the dentin).
 Some of the most common culprits that help plaque thrive include: